Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Is oatmeal your go-to breakfast?
 If not, maybe this new method of cooking your bowl of oats, will make you fall in love with oatmeal.
 Which just might be a the best idea for nutrition...because when we enjoy what we eat, good nutrition follows!

-Cook oatmeal that you will want to eat!
+How about a recipe for cooked oatmeal that you will want to eat!

 Regarding cooked oatmeal, I am somewhat of a snob purist.
 I like, oatmeal offered as a bowl of cooked grains, not a bowl of (pardon my honesty) glue.
 Old fashioned oats and Irish oats are my go-to for cooked oatmeal.
 I prefer this easy method for Irish Oats, as shown here.
 All you have to remember to do is put it to soak the night before.
 I also like to cook up several servings, of standard rolled oats as well as Irish style because oatmeal of any kind reheats beautifully in the microwave.
 And makes for an especially quick breakfast, perfect for school days, summer days and everyday.

-A delicious and convenient make ahead breakfast.
+Cooked oatmeal is delicious and convenient, the perfect make ahead breakfast.

 Note: I originally found this egg/oatmeal method years (decades actually!) ago